Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

   MacOS file systems, a couple of objects may unfortunately refer to the same IRD file on disk.
 To address this, a case-sensitive hash is appended at the end of the filename.

-- Many libraries have a syntax that `looks` right once rendered to HTML while not following proper syntax, or a syntax that relies on specificities of Docutils and Sphinx rendering/parsing.
+- Many libraries have a syntax that `looks` right once rendered to HTML while not following proper syntax, or a syntax that relies on specificities of Docutils and *Sphinx* rendering/parsing.

-- Many custom directive plugins cannot be reused from Sphinx.
+- Many custom directive plugins cannot be reused from *Sphinx*.
 These will need to be reimplemented.

 Future possibilities
 --------------------

-Beyond what has been presented in this paper, there are several opportunities to improve and extend what Papyri can allow for the scientific Python ecosystem.
+Beyond what has been presented in this paper, there are several opportunities to improve and extend what *Papyri* can allow for the scientific Python ecosystem.

 The first area is the ability to build IRD bundles on